qyang-nj/llios/exported_symbol/README.md

 offset        : the offset relative to the beginning of the export info size          : the size of the data.
-If the size is larger than 0, the node is a terminal node. data          : information about the symbol children count: the number of children of this node has edge n string : the zero-terminated string value of the edge from this node to its nth child child n offset: the nth child's location.
+If the size is larger than 0, the node is a terminal node. data          : information about the symbol.
+Only terminal node has data. children count: the number of this node's children edge n string : the zero-terminated string of the edge from this node to its nth child child n offset: the nth child's location.
 It's the offset relative to the beginning of the export info.
 ```

 One important concept for a trie is **terminal node**.
 In the export trie, concatenating all the edges (string) from the root to a terminal node is a complete symbol.
-Terminal node also stores the data associated to that symbol, like flags, addres, etc. Please note terminal node can also have children, which is demonstrated by the symbol `_llios_func` and `_llios_func_2nd`.
+Terminal node also stores the data associated to that symbol, like flags, address, etc. Please note terminal node can also have children, which is demonstrated by the symbol `_llios_func` and `_llios_func_2nd`.

 This is what the trie actually looks like.
 The green nodes are the terminal nodes.
 Traversing the trie, we can get five exported symbols which are the same as we saw in the above `dyldinfo -export` command.